 Faculty and Student Publications and Awards

 The Department of History at UChicago is a vibrant intellectual community renowned for cutting-edge research and expansive scope of expertise.
-These qualities are reflected in the 2022 faculty and student publications, awards, and contributions to history.
+These qualities are reflected in the 2023 faculty and student publications, awards, and contributions to history.
 Although this list is not exhaustive, it reflects the many accomplishments of members of the department.
-We are proud of all their work and achievements and look forward to celebrating their continued success.
+We are proud of all their achievements and look forward to celebrating their continued success.

 Cliff Ando co-edited the first volume, A Cultural History of Ideas in Classical Antiquity, in the 6-volume series, A Cultural History of Ideas, published by Bloomsbury.